-Android 10 continues the effort to offer exploit protection such as Kernel/Control Flow Integrity and Integer Overflow Sanitization.
-New compiler-based mitigations have been added to make bugs harder to exploit as well as prevent certain types of bugs from becoming vulnerabilities.
-Android 10 expands existing compiler mitigations, which directs the runtime operations to safely abort when undefined behavior occurs.
+Android 10 and above continues the effort to offer exploit protection such as Kernel/Control Flow Integrity and Integer Overflow Sanitization.
+New compiler-based mitigations have been added to make bugs harder to exploit and prevent certain types of bugs from becoming vulnerabilities.
+Android 10 and above expands existing compiler mitigations, which directs the runtime operations to safely abort when undefined behavior occurs.
+Android 11 and higher implements error detection with GWP-Asan, which is a native memory allocator.
+Some vulnerabilities are exploited by attackers changing the normal control flow of an application to perform arbitrary malicious activities with all the privileges of the exploited application.
+Android now requires Control flow integrity (CFI), a security mechanism that disallows changes to the original control flow graph of a compiled binary, making it significantly harder to perform such attacks.